 The majority of those diagnosed are boys.
 In fact, boys in the primary grades are four times more likely to get the diagnoses than anyone else.
-In my own experience, the time’s children are more likely to get referred for assessment for ADHD are when they first start school, preschool, kindergarten or first grade.
+In my own experience, the time children are more likely to get referred for assessment for ADHD is when they first start school, preschool, kindergarten, or first grade.
 The next big surge in referrals is between the third and fourth grade when there is a shift from learning to read to reading to learn, and the poor readers get really bored.

 The number of adult cases is half of those in children, so either a lot of people outgrow this condition with or without treatment or it is not so much of a problem once you are out of required school.
 Or maybe a lot of kids get the diagnosis because they are bugging someone in the position to make a diagnosis.